 Make use of opportunities offered by groups like the Illinois Medical Group Management Association.
 Members of this group may attend exclusive training events, network with successful administrators, and stay on top of industry standards.

 Job growth in Illinois is quite promising, so this may be the right place to start your career.
-By the year 2022, O*Net predicts a 13% increase in medical management jobs throughout the state.
-Salaries in this field tend to be slightly higher than the national average.
-O*Net reports an average salary of $94,400 per year for health care administrators.
+Over the decade leading up to 2028 medical management jobs are projected to increase by 17 percent throughout the state.
+Salaries in this field tend to be slightly higher than the national average with Illinois professionals earning an average of $124,940 per year.